krishnanlab/chronic-inflammation/README.md

-# A network-based drug repurposing approach identifies new treatment opportunities for the systemic chronic inflammation underlying multiple complex diseases
+# A network-based approach for isolating the chronic inflammation gene signatures underlying complex diseases towards finding new treatment opportunities
-This GitHub repository contains all code used for reproducing results from the manuscript "**A network-based drug repurposing approach identifies new treatment opportunities for the systemic chronic inflammation underlying multiple complex diseases**", which can be found [here] (Get link)
+This GitHub repository contains all code used for reproducing results from the manuscript "**A network-based approach for isolating the chronic inflammation gene signatures underlying complex diseases towards finding new treatment opportunities**", which can be found [here] (Get link)

 This markdown documents will provide instructions on how to run the code for a sample disease and how to recreate the results.